 Competence Allocation &

-The theoretical framework developed is applied to a study of the European Union Emissions Trading Scheme (EU ETS), which is aimed at the mitigation of greenhouse gases through emissions trading.
-The deviations from the theoretically first-best allocation in the trading phases of the EU ETS can explain some of the difficulties in the earlier trading phases.
+This theoretical framework is applied to a study of the European Union Emissions Trading Scheme (EU ETS), which is aimed at the mitigation of greenhouse gases through emissions trading.
+The deviations from the theoretically first-best allocation in the trading phases of the EU ETS can explain some of the problems in the earlier trading phases.
 In turn, these deviations can be explained by the political economy of the EU ETS, which shows that first-best allocation is hard to achieve during the foundation of a new regulatory regime due to the relative strength of certain stakeholders in the political process.

 European Environmental Law & Policy

 During my time at the University of Amsterdam, I published widely on European (environmental) law and policy.

 All my publications can be accessed through my SSRN website

 "The Allocation of Regulatory Competence in the EU Emissions Trading Scheme" (Early 2014)